ipfs-inactive/docs/content/introduction/how-ipfs-works.md

 Content-addressing flips the bottom two layers of the [traditional cloud/web application stack](https://en.wikipedia.org/wiki/Internet_protocol_suite), building the entire network on linked data.

-IPFS is a peer-to-peer (p2p) network — you could also call it an identifier-to-identifier network (that links content-identified data to other content-identified data).
+IPFS is a peer-to-peer (p2p) network that links content-identified data to other content-identified data.
 Content is accessible through peers.
 Since peers are location-agnostic, your content is location agnostic.

 <img alt="IPFS Stack" src="../assets/ipfs_stack.png" width="200px" />